-The role and makeup of each of the global equity allocation is to:
+The role and makeup of each of the International Equity allocations is to:

-- Provide exposure to large multinational businesses with significant exposure to global markets. - Provide an income distribution via dividends, and the prospect for capital growth. - Access higher offshore growth rates. - Provide, through index funds, a cost-effective core exposure to global markets. - Provide a tax effective means of accessing active managers.
+- Provide exposure to large multinational businesses with significant exposure to global markets. - Provide an income distribution via dividends, and the prospect for capital growth. - Access higher offshore growth rates. - Provide, through index funds, a cost-effective core exposure to global markets. - Provide a tax effective means of accessing active managers (to the extent an active strategy is agreed between the IAC and the Investment Manager).